Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/All Blogs.md

 - [[18-08-2025 to 05-10-2025|Session 18: 18-08-2025 to 05-10-2025]] - *"Focuses on four main areas: **AI/ML/LLM**, **Architecture**, **Career/Story**, and **Kubernetes**."*
 - [[06-10-2025 to 08-11-2025|Session 19: 06-10-2025 to 08-11-2025]] - *"This article list covers several **challenging topics**, including **Kubernetes** adoption methods like **Virtual Kubelet** and custom implementations (**CRD** and **Operator**).
 I also aim to learn and share articles on **MLOps**, **Multi-Region/Multi-Zone Scaling Architecture** with Kubernetes, **monitoring**, and **GPU Virtualization Techniques** (with EKS examples)"*
 - [[09-11-2025 to 07-12-2025|Session 20: 09-11-2025 to 07-12-2025]] - *"This session will cover a wide range of articles focusing on **multi-cluster topics** for scaling, building, and serving the **largest Kubernetes clusters**.
 It explores the necessary **architectures**, the **challenges** that need to be tackled, and the available **solutions** that can be approached ranging from **enterprise offerings** and **cloud provider services** to **open-source tools**, or a combination of all three."*
+- [[08-12-2025 to 21-12-2025|Session 21: 08-12-2025 to 21-01-2025]] - *"The session highlights several solutions for DNS management, focusing on strategies to ensure high availability.
+You will explore practical implementations of **ExternalDNS** and **K8GB**, which enable dynamic DNS management in Cloud-Native environments.
+Additionally, the session branches into Data Engineering topics, covering the integration of **Kafka** and **Apache Iceberg**, alongside end-to-end observability for Cloud-Native stacks.
+Finally, you may find inspiration in the story of a startup navigating the operational advantages of **AWS** while tackling the significant cost-optimization challenges that come with scaling."*
 # InfoSec & Security

 ## CTF